akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 “Some things do not change.”

 Henry laughed—a real laugh, warm and rough.
 He looked at Harold, and his face softened.
-“You saved his life, Hrathulfr.
+“You saved his life, Rauthulfr.
 I have not forgotten.”

 “I did my duty, sire.”